 Formant, Volume etc., to be edited.
 When Vibrato edit is selected the tool shows the vibrato functions including frequency, start and end intensity and vibrato volume.

-- Slaved Playback mode (H) - Playback will sync to FL Studio (make sure FL Studio is in Song Mode) and
+- Slaved Playback mode (H) - Playback position will sync to FL Studio's transport

 - Auto-Scroll mode (A) - The Piano roll will scroll to follow the playback cursor.